KyleVaughn/UM2/docs/source/tutorial/two_dimensional.rst

 VERA Problem 1A
 ===============

-First, we create the CAD model for the VERA problem 1A.
+First, we create the CAD model for VERA problem 1A.
 This is a simple 2D model of a fuel pin.

 .. literalinclude:: ../../../tutorial/2d/1a_model.cpp
     :language: cpp